Urdu A Level

 If you are interested in building on your success at GCSE and developing your ability to communicate in one of the world’s most widely spoken languages then Urdu may well be the language for you.
 Our aim is to help you to succeed and become more confident speaking the language.
 We offer full use of modern facilities and access to local language events.
 You will also have the opportunity to practice your skills with a native Urdu speaking teacher in small classes.

-Your progress will also be assessed on a regular basis through set pieces of homework as well as vocabulary and grammar tests.
+Your progress will also be assessed internally on a regular basis through set pieces of homework, vocabulary, grammar tests and mock exams.

 Enrichment and Work Experience

 There are opportunities to go to 'Home' in Manchester during the Spanish Film Festival and other dedicated language events at local universities.